Your standard home insurance is unlikely to cover pet damage. But it might be covered under an extended accidental damage policy.

 The RSPCA suggests using a ‘special toy’ that you bring out only when you leave.
 When you get back, store the special toy away until the next time you leave.

 You could also try taking your dog for a walk about half an hour before you leave.
-When you get back, give it a small bowl of food.
+When you get back from your walk, give it a small bowl of food.
 This might also encourage it to relax and stop chewing.

 You shouldn’t be leaving your dog for more than 4 hours a day.
 If you do, it’s worth hiring a dog-sitter to keep it company and provide some stimulation.